Exec at Applebee’s franchisee fired over leaked email suggesting lower wages for ‘paycheck to paycheck’ employees - NewsBreak

 “Do things to make sure you are the employer of choice,” he advised.
 “Get schedules completed early so they can plan their other jobs around yours.
 Most importantly, have the culture and environment that will attract people.”

 The leaked email was later shared to social media platforms including Reddit and Twitter , where it drew immediate backlash.
 An Applebee’s manager in Lawrence, Kansas, told the Springfield News-Leader that he quit his job the same day he became aware of the email, but not before printing out “a couple dozen” copies and posting them throughout the restaurant.
-Another employee at the restaurant claimed that approximately 10 other workers had quit as well, according to the outlet.Indy brunch spot named one of ‘America’s best’
+Another employee at the restaurant claimed that approximately 10 other workers had quit as well, according to the outlet.Yelp reveals list of most popular restaurants.
+How many have you tried?

 In response to the leaked memo, Applebee’s released a statement appearing to confirm its legitimacy while distancing itself from the opinions of its author.
 This week, the company added that Pankratz had been fired.